KSchlagowski/LlamaFunctionCaller/README.md

 ## Requirements

 - Python 3.7 or later
-- Ollama installed and running
+- Ollama installed and running with Llama 3.2 3B
 - Internet connection (for API requests)

 ## Dependencies